DendeSon/6.00.01x/README.md

 # 6.00.01x
-MITx 6.00.1xIntroduction to Computer Science and Programming Using Python
+Work submitted to MITx 6.00.1x Introduction to Computer Science and Programming Using Python